Package Torello.Java

 inFileName

 - The name of the input-file.
-It will be byte-for-byte copied to an output file-name.outFileOrDirName
+It will be byte-for-byte copied to an output File-Name.outFileOrDirName

 - The name of the output-file, or the name of the directory where the file shall be moved.
-If this file already exists and it is a file, not a directory, it will be over-written.
-If parameter'outFileOrDirName'

 names a directory - due to having an endingFile.separator